kedacore/keda-docs/content/docs/2.12/scalers/apache-kafka.md

 >  - or use multiple triggers where one supplies `topic` to ensure lag for that topic will always be detected;
 ### Authentication Parameters

- You can use `TriggerAuthentication` CRD to configure the authenticate by providing `sasl`, `username` and `password`, in case your Kafka cluster has SASL authentication turned on.
+ You can use `TriggerAuthentication` CRD to configure the authentication by providing `sasl`, `username` and `password`, in case your Kafka cluster has SASL authentication turned on.
+If you are using SASL/GSSAPI, you will need to provide Kerberos user, password or keytab, realm and krb5.conf file.
 If you are using SASL/OAuthbearer you will need to provide `oauthTokenEndpointUri` and `scopes` as required by your OAuth2 provider.
 You can also add custom SASL extension for OAuthbearer (see [KIP-342](https://cwiki.apache.org/confluence/display/KAFKA/KIP-342%3A+Add+support+for+Custom+SASL+extensions+in+OAuthBearer+authentication)) using `oauthExtensions`.
  If TLS is required you should set `tls` to `enable`.
 If required for your Kafka configuration, you may also provide a `ca`, `cert`, `key` and `keyPassword`. `cert` and `key` must be specified together.
  Another alternative is to specify `tls` and `sasl` in ScaledObject instead of `tls` and `sasl` in TriggerAuthentication, respectively.